-Permission given by the Dean, via the Green Form system, is conditional on organisers of parties and gatherings seeking to ensure that forms of behaviour set out in (a) and (b) below are discouraged.
+Further, organisers must ensure that forms of behaviour set out in (a) and (b) below are discouraged.
 If such discouragement proves ineffective, then future permissions may be withheld.
 Additionally, any individuals found engaging in these activities, or any other forms of irresponsible behaviour, will be subject to Decanal sanctions.